Register as a Jersey resident

 If you’ve moved to Jersey with children, you need to bring their birth certificates or passports with you.

-All certificates must be original or certified copies, we can’t accept photocopies.
+All certificates must be original or certified copies, we don't accept photocopies.

 What you need to tell us